 The show, located in San Jose, California, provides the opportunity to connect with other manufacturers and product designers in the sensors world and to demonstrate the viability of our Indoor Solar Development Kits and their ability to power sensors, transmitters, and other IoT systems.

 Whether indoors or outdoors, light is an abundant energy source that can be used to power a wide variety of applications including the wireless sensors and devices of the emerging IoT industry.

 PowerFilm Indoor Solar Panels are inherently more sensitive than traditional solar technologies in low light and indoor settings.

 Currently, we offer two development kits designed to make experimenting with indoor solar simple.

-The Indoor Solar Development Kit is a total power management solution which can be used to directly power external electronics.
+The Indoor Solar Development Kit is a total power management solution that can be used to directly power external electronics.
 With energy harvesting, battery charging, and output regulation, it bridges the gap between solar and electronics.

 At the Sensors Expo, we will be debuting our newest addition, the Indoor Solar Development Kit with Nordic BLE enabling users to use Nordic Development tools.